 Collision (Optional): This coverage pays to repair damage to your ATV caused by a collision with another vehicle or if it overturns.
 Policyholders choose a deductible—the amount they pay before their insurer begins to cover costs—and the insurance company will cover up to the value of the ATV.

 To keep premiums low, the owner of an ATV with a low value might choose to forgo this coverage.
 You may want to determine how much your ATV is worth before adding it to a policy.
 Collision coverage is often required of owners who financed the purchase of their ATV or are leasing it.

 Comprehensive (Optional): Comprehensive coverage pays for damage not caused by a collision with another vehicle.
 It also covers loss of the ATV due to theft, vandalism, flooding, earthquake, fire and other causes.
 Like collision, comprehensive coverage has a deductible.
 For example, if someone steals your ATV, you could file a comprehensive claim and your insurer would pay up to the cash value to replace it.

-Are there Arizona ATV insurance exclusions?
+Are there Arizona or Ohio ATV insurance exclusions?